 Your Insider's Guide to Downtown Vista Dining

 From award-winning restaurants to popular breweries, charming cafes, pizzerias, and decadent bakeries, downtown Vista’s dining experience is sure to satisfy the palate.
-Come sample a taste of downtown, whether its Southern classics like chicken fried steak or Compart Duroc Chop, fish n’ chips, an impossible burger, coal fired pizza, sushi, tasty tacos, shish kabobs, beer-infused cupcakes and more.
+Come sample a taste of downtown, whether its Southern classics like pulled pork or shrimp po' boy to fish n’ chips, a vegan burger, coal fired pizza, sushi, tasty tacos, shish kabobs, beer-infused cupcakes and more.

 For longtime local business and restaurant owner Clay McCarthy, a stroll along Vista’s vibrant downtown corridor on any given day or night is sure to uncover some hidden dining gems.
 One of them is Mom’s Kitchen.
 “When you walk into this place it’s like walking back in time; it’s one of the last old style classic diners and has award-winning biscuits and gravy,” he says.

-McCarthy, co-owner of downtown’s WildWood Crossing Cantina, suggests pizza lovers check out Lamppost Pizza, Vista’s ‘Cheers,’ and the home of team sports and birthday celebrations with cool fire pits and a great sports bar.
-His other Italian and pizza picks - Lupillozz Pizza or URBN Coal Fired Pizza.
+McCarthy, co-owner of downtown’s WildWood Crossing and Cantina, suggests pizza lovers check out Lamppost Pizza, Vista’s ‘Cheers,’ and the home of team sports and birthday celebrations with cool fire pits and a great sports bar.
+Other Italian and pizza picks - Lupillozz Pizza, Best Pizza and Brew or URBN Coal Fired Pizza.

 Meanwhile, over at 508 Tavern, Vista’s hidden clubhouse, most of the customers are regulars and it feels like a secret club.
 McCarthy says, adding that the brewery and restaurant even has a secret menu.